 Evidently, what Chris said was true.
 I had been a Nice Girl, and had buried my fang-and-claw self deep under the guise of Nice Girl.
 Since Nice Girl is always acceptable in her guises as Nice Woman, Nice Mother, and Nice Wife (not to mention Nice Daughter, Nice Neighbor, and Nice Co-Worker), I had built up quite a Nice Persona by the time I was in my 30s.

-And then, I fell into the pit of graduate school and began to really learn about psychology-other people’s psychology, of course.
+And then, I fell into the pit of graduate school and began to really learn about psychology—other people’s psychology, of course.
 I began to see that I had left behind major portions of my real self and started looking for them, and timidly sending subtle, conscious signals into my inner realm, inviting them to manifest.
-And so it was that one day I went to the mall to buy running shoes, to Foot Action, where a salesman sold me a pair of running shoes that he said would be perfect.
-My feet disagreed, but of course, being a Nice Woman, my brain could not disagree.
-I ignored the slight twinges of pain at the ball and toe of my right foot, and I took the shoes home.
+And so it was that one day I went to the mall to buy running shoes at a store specializing in athletic shoes, where a salesman sold me a pair of running shoes that he said would be perfect.
+My feet disagreed the moment I put them on, but of course, being a Nice Woman, my brain could not disagree.
+I ignored the slight twinges of pain at the ball and toe of my right foot, and I took the brand-name shoes home.

-Later I decided to wear the shoes in the house, on carpet, to “break them in,” a continuation of my Nice Woman denial, for I know perfectly well that any shoe that does not fit perfectly at the store is never going to fit perfectly later.
-But I denied that still, small voice of reason and balance and stubbornly wore the shoes, demanding that my feet like them.
+Later I decided to wear the shoes in the house, on carpet, to “break them in,” a continuation of my Nice Woman denial, for I know perfectly well that any shoe that does not fit at the store is not going to fit later at home.
+But I denied that still, small voice of reason and balance and stubbornly wore the shoes around the house, demanding that my feet like them.

 Well, my feet refused to cooperate.
 The shoes hurt.
 I put them back into the box, making sure that they were in pristine, returnable condition (they were).
 I went back to the store to make the return, but by that time, my salesman had already gone home.
 Instead, a salesgirl stood behind the counter, and as soon as I walked into the store I knew she wasn’t a Happy Person (which in translation means that I was already projecting my shadow contents onto her).
 I approached the counter, explained the situation, showed her the shoes and my receipt of earlier in the day, and smiled sweetly, inviting assistance and a cash refund in the way only a Nice Woman can.